Asian stocks follow Wall St lower on weak US services data

 Amazon jumped 4.7% after the Pentagon said it is canceling a cloud-computing contract with rival Microsoft that could eventually have been worth $10 billion and will instead pursue a deal with both Microsoft and Amazon.
 Microsoft shares were little changed.

-In energy markets, benchmark U.S. crude lost 14 cents to $73.23 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude gained 37 cents to $73.74 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract fell $1.79 to $73.37 on Tuesday.
-Brent crude, the basis for pricing international oils, retreated 30 cents to $74.23 per barrel in London.
+Brent crude, the basis for pricing international oils, added 32 cents to $74.85 per barrel in London.
 It plunged $2.63 the previous session to $74.53.